 The employee may also terminate the contract in these terms, by means of a written communication addressed to the employee with 8 days prior notice.

-The termination of the contract by the employer entitles the employee to a compensation equivalent to 2 or 3 days of base salary per each month of duration of the contract, whether the contract has been in force for more than 6 months or up to 6 months, respectively.
+The termination of the contract by the employer upon its terms entitles the employee to a compensation.
+The provisions on the calculation of the compensation were also amended by Law n.
+23/2012 and by Law n 69/2013, as follows: